beautiful-numbers/lehmer-lean/README.md

 - branch/range closure obligations traced to their corresponding Lean endpoints;
 - AXLE certificates checked for the selected referee-layer artifacts.

-The main pipeline target and the audit/referee target should not be conflated. `GlobalSplit.lean` / `Pipeline.Main` belong to the main mathematical pipeline and verify the range taxonomy, global split, and terminal closure interfaces. `PierreDeFermat.lean` is a standalone audit/referee target: it checks the referee-facing final assembly from the stated range-closure obligations to the no-counterexample conclusion.
+The main pipeline target and the audit/referee target have different mathematical roles.

+`GlobalSplit.lean` and `Pipeline.Main` belong to the main mathematical pipeline.
+They verify the range taxonomy, global split, branch/range interfaces, and terminal pipeline interfaces.

+`PierreDeFermat.lean` belongs to the standalone audit/referee target.
+It verifies the referee-facing assembly from stated range-closure obligations to the no-counterexample conclusion, adding an additional Lean-checked layer of unconditional-exhaustiveness audit.

-A clean build is necessary but not the whole audit: the exact theorem statements, definitions, closure endpoints, and axiom output must also be inspected.
+A clean build verifies the Lean statements that were encoded.
+A full audit also inspects the exact theorem statements, definitions, closure endpoints, and axiom output.

-The central Lean integrity question is not whether `PierreDeFermat.lean` alone contains every branch proof internally.
-It is whether the branch/range closure obligations consumed by the final assembly are discharged by the corresponding Lean endpoints, without `sorry`, `admit`, or new axioms.

 ## Repository structure

 The repository is organized around three complementary components:

 1. the main mathematical development;
-2. the audit / referee development;
+2. the audit/referee development;
 3. the AXLE-certified audit artifacts.

 The main mathematical development lives under `Lean/Lehmer/...`.